bakuyy/maze-algorithm-learning/README.md

 ### Side Notes:
 - Mazes are generated automatically.
 - Paths are traced based on the algorithm.

+### Check Notes folder for annotations/explanations!